 - Explain the common physical exam findings associated with myoglobinuria.

 - Summarize the common complications of myoglobinuria.

-- Review the importance of improving care coordination amongst interprofessional team members to improve outcomes for patients affected by myoglobinuria.
+- Review the importance of improving care coordination among interprofessional team members to improve patient outcomes affected by myoglobinuria.

 As myoglobin is present in the muscle cells, myoglobinuria is associated with damage to the cell membranes of myocytes.
 Numerous etiologies can lead to the rupture of the myocytes' cell membranes.
-We can categorize them broadly into physical and non-physical causes.
+They can be categorized broadly into physical and non-physical causes.

-1. A few examples of physical causes are trauma, crush injury, heatstroke, hypothermia, malignant hyperthermia, extensive burns, seizures, strenuous exercise, and prolonged immobility.
+1. Examples of physical causes are trauma, crush injury, heatstroke, hypothermia, malignant hyperthermia, extensive burns, seizures, strenuous exercise, and prolonged immobility.

 2. The non-physical causes include hypoxic injury, metabolic disturbances, genetic disorders, infections, drugs, and toxins.

-- Some examples of hypoxic injury are carbon monoxide poisoning, vascular thrombosis, and vasculitis.
+- Examples of hypoxic injury are carbon monoxide poisoning, vascular thrombosis, and vasculitis.

 - Metabolic disturbances leading to myoglobinuria include hypokalemia, hypophosphatemia, hyponatremia, hypocalcemia, and hypernatremia.

-- Genetic disorders leading to muscle cell breakdown include disorders of carbohydrate metabolism (e.g., McArdle's disease, phosphofructokinase deficiency), disorders of lipid metabolism (e.g., carnitine deficiency), muscular dystrophy, dermatomyositis, and polymyositis.
+- Genetic disorders leading to muscle cell breakdown include disorders of carbohydrate metabolism (e.g., McArdle disease, phosphofructokinase deficiency), disorders of lipid metabolism (e.g., carnitine deficiency), muscular dystrophy, dermatomyositis, and polymyositis.

 - Drugs and toxins which cause rhabdomyolysis are alcohol, sedative-hypnotics, cocaine, methadone, antilipemic drugs, and many others.